-Often when browsing the internet a pop-up ad might lock the screen and provide you with an 1800 number to call for tech support.
+When browsing the internet, a pop-up ad might lock the screen and provide you with a 1800 number to call for tech support.

 Perhaps you purchased a new product recently and Googled the number for Microsoft, Norton Anti-virus or Canon Installation Drivers?

 Perhaps you were searching for a support number for your internet, email or phone provider?

 Maybe you decided you wanted to invest some money into cryptocurrency and called the number on a broker's webpage?

 The caller might have asked you to download an app (AnyDesk or TeamViewer QuickSupport are popular) to your computer or smartphone.
 You would have been requested to provide an access code or PIN so the ‘technician’ could access your device and fix the problems.

 If you have received any of these communications recently – you have been targeted by a remote access scam.

 Many of these callers will ask you to check if fraud activity has affected your online banking accounts and will request that you login to them.
 They might then claim that you can help them ‘catch the hackers’ in the act and ask you to forward on a large sum of money.
 They will then request you send this money to another bank account and the authorities will ‘trace’ this transaction.
 This is a deception - while scammers have remote access to your device, they can make it appear as though you have received a deposit to the tune of thousands of dollars.